 - Rest adequately: While waiting for the next contraction, you should simply rest and rejuvenate.

 - Push with your instinct: Nobody can guide you in pushing better than yourself.
 It is you who knows the best time to push.

 - Push downwards: You won’t experience the terrible flushing of the face, fullness in the head or tightness of the chest if you are focusing well and pushing downwards.
-Focused contractions of the lower abdominal muscles like one do while urinating.
+Focus on contractions of the lower abdominal muscles like one does while urinating.

 - Touch your baby: You can touch the baby’s emerged head to feel and guide your push.
 You will feel the baby sliding out.

 - Use the loo: If you have not passed urine, it is sensible to do it before pushing.

 - Breathing right: Breathing easy and comfortably helps you push for a longer period without getting exhausted.

 What If Even After Pushing Hard, Your Baby Doesn’t Come Out?